L1Q3-HealthQuest/HealthQuestFrontend/README.md

 # HealthQuestGame

 Welcome to HealthQuestGame!
-This project is a frontend application for the HealthQuest game, designed to promote healthy living through interactive gameplay.
+This project is a frontend application for the HealthQuest game.

 ## Introduction
-HealthQuestGame is an engaging and educational game that encourages players to adopt healthier habits.
-The game includes various challenges and activities that promote physical, mental, and emotional well-being.
+HealthQuestGame is an engaging and educational game that playfully intoduces kids with Type 1 diabetes to the medical procedures and extra challenges that they face.

 ## Features
 - Interactive gameplay with health-focused challenges